Rutgers Scarlet Knights football: Kyle Flood era (2012–2015)

 Kyle Flood was promoted from offensive line coach and took over as head coach after Schiano's departure.
 He was the 29th head coach in Rutgers football history.
 In 2012, Rutgers began the season 7–0, including a 35–26 defeat of Arkansas on the road in Fayetteville.
 The team reached a No. 15 ranking in both the BCS and AP Polls, before a surprise homecoming loss to Kent State by a score of 35–23.
 Rutgers would go on to finish the regular season 9–3, including a heartbreaking 20–17 loss to Louisville in the last game of the season, in which the winner would clinch the conference's BCS Bowl berth.
 Rutgers suffered yet another bowl loss in the Russell Athletic Bowl, dropping an overtime decision to former Big East foe Virginia Tech by a score of 13–10.
 In November 2012, Rutgers was announced as a formal expansion acquisition of the Big Ten Conference, alongside rival Maryland of the ACC.
 Both Maryland and Rutgers were unanimously accepted to join the conference in all sports, effective July 1, 2014.
-Before this, however, Rutgers competed for one season in the American Athletic Conference, created from the remaining teams of the Big East Conference.
+Before this, however, Rutgers competed for one season in the American Athletic Conference, with the remaining teams of the Big East Conference.

 Despite high expectations, Rutgers had an underwhelming 2013 season in the AAC, finishing 6–7 after losing the New Era Pinstripe Bowl to Notre Dame by a score of 29–16.
 2014 marked Rutgers football's first official season of Big Ten play, with conference home games against Penn State, Michigan, Wisconsin, and Indiana, as well as road games against Ohio State, Nebraska, Michigan State, and Maryland.
 Rutgers finished the 2014 season in the Big Ten with a conference record of 3–5, including its first Big Ten Conference win over conference member Michigan, and an overall record of 7–5.
 Rutgers became bowl-eligible with that record and earned an invitation to play on December 26, 2014, in the 2014 Quick Lane Bowl, where it trounced North Carolina 40–21 and capped off its inaugural Big Ten season at 8–5.
 After the 2014 season, the Scarlet Knights were awarded their first Lambert-Meadowlands Trophy, being recognized as the top team in the eastern region.
 Looking to back up its strong showing in 2014 with another successful campaign in the Big Ten, the Scarlet Knights struggled in 2015, beleaguered before the onset of the season by the arrest of multiple active players on assault-related charges.
 During the season, the Scarlet Knights failed to gain traction, finishing 4–8 with a 1–7 Big Ten Record.
 Amid the disappointment of a poor season and off-the field issues, both head coach Kyle Flood and athletic director Julie Hermann were both fired on November 29, 2015.